Gopxfs/Portfolio/README.md

 - Linkedin: [Gabriel Fonseca](https://www.linkedin.com/in/gabriel-fonseca-sales-8bb64b236/)

 ## Show your support
-Give a :star: if you like this project!
+Give a :star: if you like my portfolio!

 ## Acknowledgments
+Huge thanks to:<br>
-Thanks to Microverse for the structure to let me learn more.
+Microverse, for the structure to let me learn more.<br>
-Thanks to my coding partners for the help and company while coding.
+My coding partners, for the help and companionship while coding.